All Products

 The name of the migration task.

-The transfer speed limit restricts the actual network transfer speed, in Mbps.
-If the Compression Ratio is set to a value greater than 0, the actual network transfer speed (the speed of compressed data transfer) will be less than the speed displayed in the Real-time Migration Status.
+The maximum data transfer rate, in Mbit/s.
+If Compression ratio is set to a value greater than 0, the actual network transfer rate of compressed data is lower than the rate displayed in the Migration Status column.

-• In environments with limited bandwidth, using a high compression ratio can increase data transfer speed.
+• In environments with limited bandwidth, a high compression ratio can increase the data transfer rate.

-• In environments with very high bandwidth, we recommend not compressing data to reduce the CPU resource consumption on the source server.
+• In environments with high bandwidth, we recommend that you do not compress data to reduce CPU consumption on the source server.

-Disabled by default.
-Enabling it enhances data consistency verification but may reduce transfer speed.
+Enabling this feature enhances data consistency verification but may reduce the transfer rate.

-The default is Auto Select.
-Using Secure Sockets Layer (SSL) encryption for data transmission can improve data security and ensure data integrity.
+By default, this parameter is set to Auto.
+Using SSL to encrypt migration data can improve data security and ensure data integrity.

 Note

-If you have already created an ECS instance, Alibaba Cloud supports quickly purchasing software licenses such as Red Hat Enterprise Linux and SUSE Linux Enterprise Server for the specified ECS instance.
+If you have an existing ECS instance, you can purchase software licenses such as Red Hat Enterprise Linux and SUSE Linux Enterprise Server for the instance.
 For more information, see Purchase a software license for an ECS instance.

-The image detection feature mainly checks whether an image is valid and whether it can be used to create a fully functional ECS instance.
-You can use the image detection feature when creating server migration and VMware agentless migration tasks.
+The image check feature verifies whether an image is valid and can be used to create a fully functional ECS instance.
+You can use this feature when you create a server migration task or a VMware agentless migration task.

-Image detection helps you quickly identify potential problems with the image or instance after migration and provides repair solutions to make it compliant with Alibaba Cloud standards, improving the success rate of instance startup.
+Image check helps you quickly identify potential issues with the image or instance after migration and provides solutions to ensure compliance with Alibaba Cloud standards and improve the instance startup success rate.

 Note

-You can select an intermediate instance type based on your actual needs.
-This parameter appears only when Destination Type is set to ECS Image.
+Select an instance type for the intermediate instance based on your requirements.
+This parameter is available only when Destination type is set to ECS Image.

-• If you specify this parameter, the system will use this instance type to create the intermediate instance.
-If this instance type is out of stock, the migration task creation will fail.
+• If you specify this parameter, the system uses the selected instance type to create the intermediate instance.
+If the specified instance type is out of stock, the migration task fails to be created.

-• If you do not select an intermediate instance type, the system will select an instance type to create the intermediate instance.
+• If you do not select an intermediate instance type, the system selects an instance type in a predefined order to create the intermediate instance.

 Important

-To avoid migration errors, do not stop, start, restart, or release the intermediate instance during the migration process.
+To prevent migration errors, do not stop, start, restart, or release the intermediate instance during the migration.
 After the migration is complete, the instance is automatically released.

-Automatically upload SMC client logs to the SMC server-side for error diagnosis and analysis, which helps locate problems when migration errors occur.
+Automatically upload SMC client logs to the SMC server for diagnostic analysis.
+This helps troubleshoot issues when a migration error occurs.
 This feature is enabled by default.

-SMC client logs are generally saved in the /smc/go2aliyun_client*/Logs directory under the installation directory.
+SMC client logs are typically saved in the /smc/go2aliyun_client*/Logs/ directory of the installation path.

 3. In the message that appears, read the migration notes and click Got It.

-4. On the Server Migration page, you can view the real-time migration status.
+4. On the Server Migration page, view the real-time migration status.

-If you enabled the migration drill, SMC first performs the migration drill.
-The transmission time is affected by factors such as the data volume and network bandwidth.
-Wait for the migration task to be completed.
+If you enabled Migration Test, SMC performs the test first.
+The data transfer duration depends on factors such as data volume and network bandwidth.
+Wait for the migration task to complete.

 image